How to Use Your Account

 CollegeAmerica is available only through your financial professional.
 If you do not have a financial professional, please call us at (800) 421-4225 for assistance with locating one in your area.

-Once your account is set up, you may purchase shares through your financial professional or through several other methods.
+Once your account is set up, you can buy shares online or by phone, through your advisor, or by mailing a check.

 Whether you want to update your CollegeAmerica investment allocations or your beneficiary designation, you can make changes yourself or through your financial professional.

 You may reallocate your CollegeAmerica investment twice per calendar year and whenever there’s a change to the beneficiary of the account.

 You may change the beneficiary of the CollegeAmerica account at any time.
 To avoid tax treatment of the change as a withdrawal, the new beneficiary must be a member of the family of the previous beneficiary.